• Skip to primary navigation

 red wine vinegar Save for Later!

-Though most commonly associated with French cuisine, red wine vinegar is a versatile ingredient in various dishes.
+Most commonly associated with French cuisine, red wine vinegar is a flexible ingredient in various dishes.

 Its tart, acidic flavor helps brighten up savory and sweet dishes and can be used as a marinade or dressing.